arunchavan89/CarND-Advanced-Lane-Lines/writeup_template.md

 ![alt text][image3]

 #### 3. Perspective Transformation (Birds-Eye view)
-* The opencv function 'cv2.getPerspectiveTransform(src, dst)' is used to transform the input image to see how it will look from the birds eye view.
+* The opencv function `cv2.getPerspectiveTransform(src, dst)` is used to transform the input image to see how it will look from the birds eye view.
-* A parameter in the function 'src' contains four points lying on the road as shown in the image below on the left.
-Another parameter 'dst' contains four points where the 'src' points to be transformed.
+* A parameter in the function `src` contains four points lying on the road as shown in the image below on the left (Four corner points of the red rectangular box drawn on the road).
+Another parameter `dst` contains four points where the `src` points to be transformed.

 ![alt text][image4]

-#### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+#### 4. Implement Sliding Windows and Fit a Polynomial

+* A histogram is calculated on the lower part of the input image.
+The left peak in the histogram represents a pixel location of the left lane and a peak on the right side represents a pixel location of the right lane.
+* With refernce to these peaks the location of both lanes are tracked in the complete image as shown below

 ![alt text][image5]